Land Rover Defender (L663): Mechanical specifications

 For the 2021 model year (announced September 2020), the following JLR Ingenium in-line 6-cylinder diesel engines with mild hybrid technology are available: D200, D250, D300.

-All variants are fitted with a ZF 8-speed automatic transmission coupled with a 2-speed transfer case.
-The optional steel wheels are only available on Defenders with the smaller, less powerful four-cylinder engines as the six-cylinder engine requires larger disk brakes to be fitted.
+All variants are fitted with a ZF 8-speed automatic transmission coupled with permanent 4WD and a 2-speed transfer case.
+The bevel gear centre differential distributes power in a 50/50 ratio.
+The centre differential can also be manually locked.
+Base models come with the white steel wheels as standard fitment.

 In the US and Canada, the 90 model is only offered in a limited edition First Edition and the 3.0 6 cylinder engine while the 110 is offered in both the limited edition First Edition with 3.0 engine as well as the regular models with both 3.0 or 2.0 engines.

+Front mount 4536 kg load-rated winch is officially supported, most unibody cars do not support winches.

 Trim levels and interior

 The Defender is available in Standard, S, SE, XS, HSE, X, V8 and V8 Carpathian Edition trim lines.
 Land Rover also offers four accessory packs, called Explorer, Adventure, Urban and Country, which include various accessories such as a raised air intake, extended mud flaps, a side-mounted storage box, and more.

 The entry-level 110 models will come equipped with air suspension, 18-inch steel wheels, LED headlights, and a 10.0-inch touchscreen infotainment system.
 The Defender 90 comes with coil springs, a standard front jump seat that adds a third seating position to the front row.
 Models with front bucket seats can be equipped with a wide centre console.
 The car debuts Jaguar Land Rover's Pivi Pro infotainment system, accessed through a 10-inch touch screen.

+There are also Hard Top or Commercial versions of both the 90 and 110 variants, in a number of different trim levels, available as Euro N1 vehicles, fully VAT deductible, in the UK and other markets.